 Other ways to add color and texture include:

 - Garage doors.

-- Stone veneers on posts, columns and stairs.
+- Stone veneers on posts, columns, and stairs.

-Coordinate these foundational color elements with the hues you add into potted plants and other details.
+Coordinate these foundational color elements with the hues you add to potted plants and other details.
 Chair cushions or pillows on a porch give extra personality to the space.
 A colored mailbox introduces your home’s color palette and style as a visitor comes up the drive.